Your Australia-UK FTA: Nous Group

 - Number of employees: 400

-Established in 1999, Nous Group is an international management consultancy firm with over 400 employees operating in 10 locations across Australia, the UK and Canada.
+Established in 1999, Nous Group is an international management consultancy firm with over 450 employees operating across Australia and New Zealand, the UK, Ireland and Canada.
 Nous Group offers consulting services on a range of strategic challenges and transformational requirements.

-The firm has contributed to agendas of major policy significance, including shaping the future of higher education, advancing Indigenous reconciliation, digitally transforming service delivery and developing new regulatory models for the future economy.
+The firm has contributed to agendas of major policy significance, including shaping the future of higher education, advancing Indigenous reconciliation in Australia, digitally transforming service delivery and developing new regulatory models for the future economy.

 With global headquarters in Melbourne, Nous Group first established its UK presence in 2015 in London.
 It has a team of around 25 working in the UK, focused on the Higher Education, Health, Government and Regulatory sectors where Nous advises on organisational strategy, performance improvement and digital transformation.